iExecBlockchainComputing/iexec-sdk/docs/classes/IExecOrderModule.md

 publish a requestorder on the off-chain marketplace making it available for other users

-_NB_: advanced checks are performed on the requestorder before signing (this helps detecting inconsistancies and prevent creating always failing tasks). these checks can be disabled by passing the option `checkRequest: false`
+_NB_: advanced checks are performed on the requestorder before signing (this helps detecting inconsistencies and prevent creating always failing tasks). these checks can be disabled by passing the option `checkRequest: false`

 example:
 ```js